gdepoyant/underline/README.md

 ```

 ### underLine the data
 Copy the underLine command script `_.cmd` in the folder containing all the shortcuts & run it.
 All the data will be backed in the underLine directory `_/` alongside with all the synchronization logs.

-> Running the script is the backup action - remember to manually retrigger the command whenever you need to synchronize (or run it as a scheduled task)

 Your `G:\` drive should now look as such: